Value-form: Price volatility

 For well-insured rich people, it may not be so devastating if they lose part of their capital (they can often recover it within a few years, using the capital they still have), but the worry is what sudden, very large losses can do to the world economy.
+If there are no sales, there is no market; if there is no market, there is no income; if there is no income, the value of assets and property falls and debts cannot be repaid.
 The magnitude and negative impact of price volatility on trade (including foreign exchange rates) is usually greater in less developed (poorer) countries, because they lack a sophisticated financial system, hedging facilities to reduce currency risks, and financial buffers to cope with sudden, major changes in prices.

 Thomas Hobbes, writing his Leviathan in the 17th century, remarked that:

 In a digitalized, globalized 21st century world, buzzing with possibilities to connect or disconnect, people may start to regard themselves – seriously or surrealistically – as a kind of "stock" in the social marketplace, with a rather volatile value, which goes up and down all the time – whether they like that, or not.
 Depending on the public or private perceptions of what they do or don't do with themselves, their value goes up, or it goes down, and it can do so more or less instantly.
 The value of a person who is an outlier could go up and down like a yoyo, because the process of price discovery is difficult.
 This can become a challenge, causing uncertainty, discomfort or ambivalence, if it is difficult to control or evade.
 It creates pressures to "manage" the impressions that other people have (see also impression management).
 It could affect the way people dress, where they go, who they connect with, and so on, all of which could influence perceptions of their "worth", and consequently whether they get endorsements or rejections.